Skip to content

 Photobleaching and its mitigation.
 Fluorophores are photochemically destroyed by repeated excitation; this is photobleaching.
 In forensic work, a sample that will be examined under fluorescence should be minimised in exposure time.
 Antifade mounting media (such as Fluoroshield or ProLong Diamond) slow photobleaching by consuming singlet oxygen.
 This is particularly important in sexual-assault examination where the sperm-head count on a slide may be very low (5-20 cells) and each cell must be photographed for the case record.

 Semen and sperm-head identification.
-The identification of sperm heads in a sexual-assault examination sample is the most common forensic application of fluorescence microscopy.
-The differential staining method most widely used is the Christmas tree stain (modified Kernechtrot-picroindigocarmine stain), which colours sperm heads red and tails green under brightfield microscopy.
-However, under fluorescence with a DAPI channel, sperm heads fluoresce bright blue (due to the dense nucleoprotamine DNA in the highly compacted sperm nucleus), appearing easily distinguished from epithelial cells (whose nuclei also stain with DAPI but at lower intensity due to lower DNA density) and debris (which fluoresces at low background level).
-Some laboratories combine DAPI (to identify nuclei) with an anti-sperm antibody conjugated to FITC (to confirm sperm-head identity) for cases where morphological identification is ambiguous.
+Sperm-head identification in sexual-assault examination samples is the most common forensic application of fluorescence microscopy.
+The differential staining method most widely used is the Christmas tree stain (modified Kernechtrot-picroindigocarmine stain), which colours sperm heads red and tails green under brightfield.
+Under fluorescence with a DAPI channel, sperm heads fluoresce bright blue due to the dense nucleoprotamine DNA in the highly compacted sperm nucleus, distinguishable from epithelial cells (which stain with DAPI at lower intensity) and debris (low background fluorescence).
+Some laboratories combine DAPI with an anti-sperm antibody conjugated to FITC for cases where morphological identification alone is ambiguous.

 DFSS and SOFT protocols.
 The UK Digital Forensic Science Strategy (DFSS) does not directly govern biological evidence examination, but the UK Forensic Science Regulator's Sexual Assault Evidence guidelines (FSR-G-217) specify the minimum standards for sperm-head identification, including microscope magnification (minimum 400x, typically 1000x oil for definitive identification), the staining or immunofluorescence protocol, the minimum number of fields that must be examined before a negative result is reported, and the photographic documentation requirements.
 The US Society of Forensic Toxicologists / Society of Forensic Trichology, acting through the SWGDAM (Scientific Working Group for DNA Analysis Methods), and now the OSAC DNA Technical Advisory Board, have published analogous guidelines.
 India's CFSL Hyderabad biological evidence examination manual specifies both brightfield (Christmas tree) and DAPI fluorescence approaches with documentation requirements aligned to NABL ISO 17025 quality standards.